-Asotin is a great place to live and raise our children.
-I would encourage all of you to step forward and share your time to ensure that we continue to have such an outstanding community.
-It has been my pleasure to be the Mayor of Asotin for the past 5 years.
-I look forward to the great things we will do for our community over the next 3 years.
+I would encourage all of you to step forward and share your time and provide input to ensure that we continue to have such an outstanding community.

+It has been my pleasure to be the Mayor of Asotin for the past 6 years.
+I look forward to the great things we will do for our community over the next 2 years.